webix-hub/docs/data/api/dataloader_loadnext.md

 loadNext
 =============

-@short:	sends a request to load the specified number of records to the end or to the specified position
+@short:	sends a request to load the specified number of records to the end of the clientside dataset or to the specified position

 @params:
-- count		number		the count of records
+- count		number		the number of records fetch
 - start		number		the start position to load data from
 - callback	function	the callback function
 - url		string		the data url